$\mathbb{Z}_4$ transitions in quantum loop models on a zig-zag ladder: Mapping to multi-component Rydberg atoms

+The second kinetic terms maps a plaquette to a leg columnar-dimer one.
+This, of course, makes it so that we can not simply excite a Rydberg atom from the ground state to the second energy level.
+To be more precise,

 where the occupation number operators ensure that the columnar-dimerized phase can only be mapped to from the plaquette one.
-Moving on to first the potential term, in quantum loop models a rung with two dimers on them is preceded an followed by a rung and two legs that are not occupied by any dimers at all.
-In a Rydberg chain this translates to the Rydberg atoms corresponding to rung with two dimers on it being in the ground state while those atoms in the outer chain adjacent to it in the excited state:
+Moving on to first the potential term, in QLMs a rung with two dimers on them is preceded and followed by a rung and two legs that are not occupied by any dimers at all.
+In a Rydberg chain this translates to the Rydberg atoms corresponding to the rung with two dimers on it being in the ground state while its nearest-neighboring atoms are in the first excited state:

-where the constraint $n_{i}^{\mathrm{outer}}n_{i-1}^{\mathrm{outer}} = 0$ is used to simplify the expression.
-For the second potential term, the three rungs part of the plaquette correspond to Rydberg atoms in the ground state on both the outer and inner chain while the neighbouring atoms of the outer chain on both sides of the plaquette are excited:
+where the constraint $n_{1,i}n_{1,i-1} = 0$ is used to simplify the expression.
+Mapping the second potential term is a bit more complex.
+The three rungs part of the plaquette correspond to Rydberg atoms in the ground state while its neighboring rungs correspond to atoms that are excited to the first energy level.
+In terms of Rydberg atoms, this is mapped to